dotnet/runtime/src/tools/linker/docs/illink-options.md

 - `skip` - skip them, and do nothing with them
 - `copy` - copy them to the output directory
 - `copyused` - copy used assemblies to the output directory
-- `link` - link them to reduce their size
+- `link` - trim them to reduce their size
 - `delete`- remove them from the output
-- `save` - save them in memory without linking
+- `save` - save them in memory without trimming

 You can specify an action per assembly using `--action` option like this: